Unit 8 Homework 3 Trigonometry Ratios And Finding Missing Sides

 The power of trigonometry extends far beyond textbook problems.
 It plays a vital role in solving real-world challenges across various disciplines.
 Here are a few examples:

-- Physics: Trigonometry is essential for analyzing motion, forces, and waves.
-For example, it's used to calculate the trajectory of a projectile or the components of a force acting at an angle.
+• Physics: Trigonometry is essential for analyzing motion, forces, and waves.
+Here's one way to look at it: it's used to calculate the trajectory of a projectile or the components of a force acting at an angle.

 Example Scenario:

 Imagine you're standing a certain distance away from a tall building.
+Consider this: you also know that you are 50 meters away from the base of the building.
 You measure the angle of elevation to the top of the building to be 60 degrees.
-You also know that you are 50 meters away from the base of the building.
 How tall is the building?

 Common Mistakes to Avoid